 In this section, we present our overall approach, including the choice of hardware, training strategy, and ways to retrieve the robot model used for training.
 We use a \$600 SpiderPi hexapod robot, shown in Fig. 2(a), which has a standing height of approximately 15cm without our custom-designed camera mount, 30cm with the mount, and weights around 2.4 kilograms.
 The onboard computer on our robot is a Raspberry Pi 4B with 4GB of RAM, 4 CPU cores, and 1.5 GHz clock rate.
-The robot has six legs with three degrees of freedom per leg, each actuated by a LX-224HV three-port bus servo.
+As shown in Fig. 2(c), the robot has six legs with three degrees of freedom per leg, each actuated by a LX-224HV three-port bus servo.
 Each servo provides a maximum of 1.96 Nm of torque and 5.24rads of angular velocity.